John Roberts (philosopher)

-John Roberts is a British philosopher of art and aesthetics whose work engages with Marxist cultural theory, the avant-garde, and labour in art.
+John Roberts is a British art theorist and philosopher, whose work engages with Marxist cultural theory, avant-garde practice, contemporary film, skill and deskilling in art, philosophical realism, reason and unreason, politics and desire, practice and the productiveness of error.
 He is Professor of Art and Aesthetics at the University of Wolverhampton.

 Career

 Roberts has written extensively on conceptual art, the avant-garde, and the relationship between art and labour, authoring numerous books published by academic presses including Pluto, Verso, Haymarket, and Brill.
 His work has been widely engaged with in debates on aesthetics, critical theory, and cultural politics.

+Roberts' early book Postmodernism, Politics and Art received attention in British and international journals.
+In Parachute, Ellen L. Ramsay described it as "valuable reading" for those engaged in debates on postmodernism and representation.
+Writing in Contemporary Sociology, Wayne Wheeler characterised it as a document in the sociology of contemporary knowledge.
+Drew Milne in Radical Philosophy described the book as providing a helpful account of recent debates in English art.

-He is Professor of Art and Aesthetics at the University of Wolverhampton, where he leads the *Art, Philosophy and Social Practice* research cluster and has contributed to international academic programmes, including teaching and seminars in Dublin and New York.
+He is Professor of Art and Aesthetics at the University of Wolverhampton, where he leads the Art, Philosophy and Social Practice research cluster and has contributed to international academic programmes, including teaching and seminars in Dublin and New York.

-Roberts has also delivered public lectures at major venues, including the Institute of Contemporary Arts in London, where he discussed Revolutionary Time and the Avant-Garde with philosopher Peter Osborne.
+Roberts has also delivered public lectures at major venues, including the Institute of Contemporary Arts in London, where he discussed Revolutionary Time and the Avant-Garde with Peter Osborne (philosopher).
 He has appeared in academic documentaries, including one on the evolution, and then passing, of conceptual photography and art, produced by Source Photographic Review in 2012.

+Curatorial work

+In the 1980s and early 1990s, Roberts curated several exhibitions, including the Serpentine Summer Show (The Serpentine Gallery, 1983), the Aperto section of the Venice Biennale (1984), and the touring exhibition Approaches to Realism (1990–91).